Kudzu in the United States: Biological

+Diseases

 Of the diseases that have been identified as potential biological control agents, the fungal pathogen Myrothecium verrucaria has been shown to be very promising.
 Disease development is very high at around 30-40 C, which matches field conditions.
 In addition, the fungus does not spread outside of areas where it is applied.
 However, one major drawback of this biological control agent is that it is highly toxic to mammals, so extreme care would have to be taken in handling this organism.
 Other pathogens have been tested as potential biological control agents, but have proven to be ineffective.

-Animals
+Livestock

-An early method of control for Kudzu included grazing by cattle and other livestock because the vine has excellent nutritional value and is very palatable for a variety of livestock.
+An early method of control for kudzu included grazing by cattle and other livestock because the vine has excellent nutritional value and is very palatable for a variety of livestock.
 The grazing area where kudzu is to be controlled must be fenced to prevent the livestock from roaming, thereby resulting in a limitation for this method.
 The livestock must also rotate through different grazing areas as the kudzu is grazed down, and only through repeated grazing of the regrowth will the root reserves of starch begin to deplete.
 Currently, grazing by goats and pigs is the best method for control of the vine.
 In Tennessee, a vegetation clearing company that uses goats to control kudzu reported that about 200 goats are needed to consume one acre of vegetation per day.